 - Crazy Awesome: The test pilot of the Looper prototype aircraft, who, while under player-control, will execute full 360 spins to offset his aircraft's poor attack angle.
 He destroys three whole squadrons of German aircraft solo.

-- Crowning Moment of Funny: The mission "Death to the Clown," the final mission involving the Looper prototype aircraft, involves the German air force being so embarrassed by their defeats at the hands of the prototype enemy aircraft that they send a massive squadron to destroy it while it's alone.
+- Funny Moments: The mission "Death to the Clown," the final mission involving the Looper prototype aircraft, involves the German air force being so embarrassed by their defeats at the hands of the prototype enemy aircraft that they send a massive squadron to destroy it while it's alone.
 The Looper destroys this squadron too in the same ridiculous, acrobatic fashion.

 - Also, this story memo from Survival: "Most of Clydebank has been evacuated.
 The town drunk wouldn't leave."